 - Rules apply for unsolicited consumer agreements.
 This is where the supplier or service provider initiates contact with the consumer and subsequently a contract is entered into.

-If you are in dispute with a supplier or service provider, or if you as a business are in dispute with a consumer we recommend that you contact our office and arrange an appointment to see one of Competition & Trade Solicitors in our Sydney office.
-By appointment, we can also arrange a time for you to see one of our lawyers at a branch office.
-For a complete listing of our branches please see our "Locations" tab.
+If you are in dispute with a supplier or service provider, or if you as a business are in dispute with a consumer we recommend that you contact our firm on (02) 9233 4048 or send an email to email@example.com and arrange an appointment to see one of Competition & Trade Solicitors.

 This webpage (and any material or wording appearing on this webpage) is provided for general information purposes only and does not constitute any Legal Advice.
 It does not take into account your objectives, your instructions or all of the relevant facts and/or circumstances.
 Navado accepts no responsibility to any person who relies on the information provided on this website.
 We further refer you to our Disclaimer.